nextgis/docs_ngweb/source/layers.rst

 After uploading the file and specifying the parameters, click the **Create** button.
-Then you can create a `style <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#qgis>`_ that will later visualize the data layer on a `Web Map<https://docs.nextgis.com/docs_ngweb/source/webmaps_admin.html#ngw-map-create>`_.
+Then you can create a `style <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#qgis>`_ that will later visualize the data layer on a `Web Map <https://docs.nextgis.com/docs_ngweb/source/webmaps_admin.html#ngw-map-create>`_.

 .. _ngw_vector_data_requirements:

-Initial data requirements
+Input data requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Source files could be in the following formats: